gabriosilva/gabriosilva/README.md

 - 🌱 I’m currently learning a little bit about everything(infrastructure, CI, javascript)

-- 👯 I’m looking to collaborate on wherever you want! (literally everything)
+- 👯 I’m looking to collaborate on whatever you want! (literally everything)

 - 🤔 I’m looking for help with understanding... physics for sure